Our goal is to provide state-of-the-art training for Service/Assistance, and Hearing Dogs.

 6. Client must not have a history of non-violent behavior.

-8. Client will complete training in a timely manner, allow home visits by trainer(s), attend scheduled training, complete homework assignments, and provide monthly training logs.
+9. Client will complete training in a timely manner, allow home visits by the trainer(s), attend scheduled training, complete homework assignments, and provide monthly training logs.

-9. Client will agree to follow guidelines established by Island Dog during training and return for re-evaluation annually for the first 3 years client has service dog.
+10. Client will agree to follow guidelines established by Island Dog during training and return for re-evaluation annually for the first 3 years the client has a service dog.
 There is no charge for re-evaluation.

 Service/Hearing Dogs may be obtained without charge from some organizations.
 A trained dog may also be purchased, although the cost is high, ranging from $2,500.00 to $20,000 or more.

 The cost is reduced when you enlist Island Dog's expertise since you will provide the instruction as well as the dog.
-But it also means you must be willing to share your time, patience and affection with this dog.
-Our current estimated cost for 12- 18 months of training is $2,800 -$3,200, This is paid as you train.
-No "Up front" charges are required.
+But it also means you must be willing to share your time, patience, and affection with this dog.
+Our current estimated cost for 12- 18 months of training is $3,200 -$4,000, This is paid as you train.
+No "Upfront" charges are required.